Asia-Europe summit: Is the EU gaining more ground in the Indo-Pacific? | DW | 29.11.2021

 "Two years ago, EU leaders wouldn't even use the term Indo-Pacific because it was seen as 'anti-China' and it still is seen in that manner by some EU countries who depend on China's market for economic growth.
 But the Indo-Pacific is here to stay," Frederick Kliem, a research fellow and lecturer at the S. Rajaratnam School of International Studies in Singapore, told DW.

-"Interest in the region really started in the second term of US President Barack Obama when America changed its strategic priorities by focusing on the Indo-Pacific because of geopolitical tensions with China.
-This made the EU realize that the US, one of its strongest allies, will not prioritize the EU's 'Russia problem.'"
+"Interest in the region really started during US President Barack Obama's second term, when America changed its strategic priorities by focusing on the Indo-Pacific because of geopolitical tensions with China.
+This made the EU realize that the US, one of its strongest allies, would not prioritize the EU's 'Russia problem,'" said Kliem.

-"And then something happens in international relations which we observe all the time.
+"And then something happens in international relations, something we observe all the time.
 If you need someone for your own security protection, you will show that country that you're willing to step up to some extent elsewhere.
 So this led to the EU's Indo-Pacific awakening," he added.

 But according to a recent European Council on Foreign Relations survey, some EU member states are taking an economic approach to the region rather than a strategic one, in order to assert neutrality and not choose between the US and China.